micromata/Baumeister/README.md

 ## Setting up your Editor

-We strongly advise to install an [EditorConfig plugin](http://editorconfig.org/#download) and take a look at the `.editorconfig` file in the root of this project.
+We strongly advise installing an [EditorConfig plugin](http://editorconfig.org/#download) and taking a look at the `.editorconfig` file in the root of this project.

 ## Writing Markup (static sites vs. single page apps)
 Baumeister acts like a static sites generator by default.
 Using handlebars we can simplify our templates and avoid markup duplications by using a combination of `pages`, `layouts` and `partials`.

 ### This is optional
 Using Handlebars instead of plain HTML is fully optional and will probably suit your needs if you use Baumeister for creating a static site.
-If you are developing a single page application instead you might turn off handlebars compiling and place just an `index.html` file in the `/src` directory and store additional templates in `/src/app`.
+If you are developing a single page application instead it would be a good idea to turn off handlebars compiling, place an `index.html` file in the `/src` directory, and store additional templates in `/src/app`.

 In this case you have to switch off Handlebars compiling in `baumeister.json`: